JackTheSpades/SpriteToolSuperDelux/README.md

   All hooks are expected to take no arguments and return an integer, except for `pixi_plugin_error` which returns a null terminated `const char*`.
 The returned integer is used to determine if the hook was successful or not except for `pixi_check_version` which uses it as a version number.

-  An exit code of 0 is assumed to be success, everythign else is failure.
+  An exit code of 0 is assumed to be success, everything else is failure.
 If a plugin returns an error, Pixi will treat it as fatal and stop execution.

   The version number is MAJOR\*100+MINOR\*10+PATCH, for example 1.32 will be 132 and 1.40 will be 140.